(3) First Interview

 Who is on the panel for the First Interview?

-The interview panel will normally comprise 3 members of chambers, with at least 1 QC and 2 members of the Pupillage Committee.
+The interview panel will normally comprise three members of chambers, with at least one KC and two members of the Pupillage Committee.
 It will be gender balanced as far as possible.

 The interview panel will also include an external specialist in diversity and inclusion (i.e. an individual who is not a member of chambers).
 The external specialist’s marks will not be taken into account in selecting for second interview.
 The role of the external specialist will be to check that the Interview Panel is applying the mark scheme correctly and fairly.